 Inspection report for electro thermography

-After the thermography of your electrical installations, you get an inspection report.
-The structure and content are defined by VdS 2860.
+After a thermographic inspection of your electrical system, you will get an inspection report.
+The structure and the minimum content of this report are defined after VdS 2860.

 Content of the inspection report after VdS 2860: